gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 Click on a file to open the diff, and see what changed.
 You may also hover over the file name to access options like Open File, Open Changes with Working File, and Open Remote.

-## `PRO` GitHub Enterprise Integration
+## GitHub Enterprise Integration `PRO`

-Next, GitLens+ now offers a richer integration with GitHub Enterprise.
+Next, GitLens Pro now offers a richer integration with GitHub Enterprise.

 Once authenticated, GitLens will enrich GitHub autolinks in the hovers.
 You’ll see your GitHub Enterprise avatar, links to related pull requests, along with a footnote of the pull request or issue details.